 6. Social Media Distribution Campaigns: A series of social posts written by you or the sponsor, and hashtagged with #ad or #sponsored according to FTC native ad regulations.

-A side note on generating custom content
+A side note on generating custom content for your ad package

 One publisher we work with creates the sponsored content for their advertisers.
 In their contract, the advertiser is allowed to re-publish the content on their site.
 If you’re going this route, it’s important to set up guidelines regarding the content.
 For this contract, the advertiser can keep the content published for the 12-month period their contract is in effect, and for as long as they are an advertiser.